markmbaum/libode/README.md

 * Hairer, E., Nørsett, S. P. & Wanner, G. Solving Ordinary Differential Equations I: Nonstiff Problems.
 (Springer-Verlag, 1987).
 * Hairer, E. & Wanner, G. Solving Ordinary Differential Equations II: Stiff and Differential-Algebraic Problems.
 (Springer, 1996).

 The table below lists all the solvers and gives some basic information about them.
-Papers and/or links to the derivation or original publication of the solvers are often copied in the source headers for the solvers and included in the documentation.
+Papers and/or links to the derivation or original publication of the solvers are often copied in the source headers for the solvers and are included in the documentation.
 Some work still needs to be done, and a list of things to implement is in the `todo.txt` file.

 Method | Class Name | (ex/im)plicit | adaptive? | stages | order | stability
  --- | --- | --- | --- | --- | --- | ---